boltlabs-inc/libzkchannels/tezos-sandbox/tutorial_pt2_zkchannels.md

 ## Mutual Close
 In the case of a mutual close, both the customer and merchant need to sign off on the final state.
-TODO Darius: Check if there is a libzkchannel protocol for initating a mutual close.

 The final state that gets signed needs to be serialized in a specific way according to how it'll be checked in the on-chain contract.
 The command to create the serialized data to be signed, and the format of the storage is as follows:

 ```
 tezos-client hash data '(Pair (Pair "<channel_id> <cust_address>) (Pair "<merch_address>" (Pair <cust_balance> <merch_balance> )))' of type 'pair (pair string address) (pair address (pair mutez mutez))'